 “ (8) In addition to the Type III portland cement, 60 kg/cu m of ground granulated blast-furnace slag and 30 kg/cu m of microsilica (silica fume) shall be used.
 For an air temperature greater than 30 ºC, the Type III portland cement may be replaced with Type I, IL, or II portland cement.”

+Revise Note 9 of Table 1 of Article 1020.04 of the Standard Specifications to read:

+“ (9) The cement shall be a rapid hardening according to Article 1001.01(d).
+Minimum or maximum cement factor may be adjusted when approved by the Engineer.”

 Revise the second paragraph of Article 1020.05(a) of the Standard Specifications to read: